 Roisin has worked across Europe in countries such as Ireland, UK & Switzerland, spanning across the retail, corporate & residential sectors.
 At Kingston Lafferty Design, design services and solutions are provided for including Interior Architecture, Interior Design, Furniture Design and Hard Landscaping to Graphics and Brand Design.
 Kingston Lafferty Design is based in Ranelagh, Dublin.

-Leonie Cornelius is a garden designer and Interior architect based in the North West of Ireland. and is no stranger to Super Garden.
-In 2012 Leonie was one of Super Gardens aspiring designers.
-Ater winning the show in 2012 she went on to design two award winning gardens at Bloom in the park-2012-2013 where she won a gold, a silver-gilt and Best in category medals.
-Now she return to Super Garden and is in the ideal position to mentor our 5 new designers through the sersies in the hope of winning the coveted place at Bloom.
+Leonie Cornelius is a garden designer and Interior architect based in the North West of Ireland.
+And is no stranger to Super Garden.
+In 2012 Leonie was one of Super Garden's aspiring designers.
+After winning the series, Leonie went on to design two award winning gardens at Bloom in the park-2012-2013 where she won a gold, a silver-gilt and Best in category medals.

 Originally from Germany, Leonie spent her childhood years living in the NW of Germany and Greece before settling in Ireland with her family at the age of 7.
 After school Leonie gained a higher degree in Interior architecture and Design and subsequently went on to study Garden Design with the prestigious KLC school of Design in Chelsea, London, graduating top of her class in 2011.